sans-sehgal/OS_Lab/README.md

-# This is my repo for OS lab done in the 5th sem of college
+# This is my repo for OS lab
+## Done in the 5th sem of college
+## Undergrad lab at mit, Manipal